fsinstructor02/Cordova_demoApp_Android/README.md

 - Add Variable Name: (ANT_HOME) and Variable Value: (C:\apache-ant-1.9.4)

 - Add Variable Name: (JAVA_HOME) and Variable Value: (C:\Program Files\Java\jdk1.8.0_162)

+- Also if needed if platform is broken add in your path (C:\Windows\System32)

 #### Build The App